 A call to action on every page will help drive them to another screen, converting them to genuine customers and keeping them on your website for longer.
 A successful CTA tells the reader what to do and leads them to do it immediately.
 Remember, readers won’t go hunting on your site to contact you – they’ll want it to be easy.

 Use a Logical Internal Linking System

-Users are much more likely to continue reading when there are intuitive, sensible links included.
+Users are much more likely to continue reading when intuitive, sensible links are included.

 This is where the best-researched websites shine above the rest.

-Besides specific keyword research, you should conduct a regular, thorough investigation into your general target audience.
-It may be the case that your website is not reaching a readership that is converting into a genuine market.
+Besides specific keyword research, you should conduct a regular, thorough investigation into your target audience.
+Your website may not be reaching a readership that is converting into a genuine market.

 This is where your bounce rate and an excellent overall SEO strategy tie together.
-You may need to look more widely at your SEO strategy, considering both your organic and paid for advertising.
+You should look more widely at your SEO strategy, considering both your organic and paid-for advertising.

-Optimised content will reach the best audience, which will keep them on your site, which will in turn reduce your bounce rate.
+Optimised content will reach the best audience, which will keep them on your site and which will, in turn, reduce your bounce rate.

 Consistently Update Your Blog

 Regularly updating your blog with fresh, relevant content will hugely help to reduce your bounce rate.